Skip to content

 Negotiation strategy.
 AI flags deviations from the playbook and suggests fallback positions.
 It does not determine negotiation strategy, assess the commercial importance of a specific deal, or judge when to hold a position and when to compromise.
 These decisions remain with the lawyer.

 Novel or complex drafting.
 AI drafts contracts within the boundaries of what it has been trained on.
-A genuinely novel commercial arrangement, a cross-border transaction involving unfamiliar legal systems, or a contract that creates a new type of obligation requires lawyer-led drafting that AI can assist but not replace.
+A genuinely novel commercial arrangement, a cross-border transaction involving unfamiliar legal systems, or a contract that creates a new type of obligation needs lawyer-led drafting that AI can assist but not replace.

 Regulatory interpretation.
 AI flags regulatory compliance obligations in contracts.
 It does not interpret how a new regulatory development applies to an existing contractual arrangement, or advise on the legal implications of a regulatory change for the organisation’s contract portfolio.
-This is legal analysis that requires human judgment.
+This is legal analysis that needs human judgment.

 What to Look for When Evaluating AI Claims in CLM Platforms

-When a CLM vendor says their platform has AI, the following questions produce more useful information than the claim itself:
+When a CLM vendor says their platform has AI, the following questions produce more useful information than the claim itself.

 The India-Specific AI Contract Management Requirement